-In order to have a stable enrollment by 2025 when the reduction in college-age students begins, we need to return to our 2010 enrollment levels.
+In order to have a stable enrollment by 2025 when the reduction in high school graduates begins, we need to return to our 2010 enrollment levels.
 This will require us to modestly grow our current enrollment to 10,200 FTE from the current 9,255.
 To do so, we will need to explore new ways to collaborate across divisions to tell our story, reach out to students beyond our traditional recruitment footprint, and create the programs and experiences that will resonate with prospective students.
+We will continue our collective action to:

-- Academic departments will identify new and existing undergraduate, graduate and certificate programs that will attract students to the discipline, contribute to university distinction and can increase department enrollment and retention. - All divisions will expand collaboration with Enrollment Management to recruit, retain and support student success. - We will continue to refine the UWECBC Launch program and explore other ways to create a strong pipeline from the two-year to our four-year programs.
+- Identify new and existing undergraduate, graduate and certificate programs that will attract students to the discipline, contribute to university distinction and help increase department enrollment and retention. - Expand collaboration with Enrollment Management to recruit, retain and support student success. - Continue to refine the UWECBC Launch Program and explore other ways to create a strong pipeline from the two-year to our four-year programs.

-3. Invest in Faculty & Staff
+3. Invest in Faculty and Staff